twodeadgirls/twodeadgirls.github.io/_posts/2019-10-01-shotgunweddings.md

 <figcaption> At the old pool, Blue Springs State Park</figcaption>
 </figure>
 The thing about a journal is that …it should be personal.
 If not, then it becomes just a form of advertisement for yourself, your business, profession.
 That’s not writing, not real writing.
 Nor is it what an artist might have in their sketchbook.

-Fair disclaimer this journal is personal.
+<p>Fair disclaimer this journal is personal.

-Yesterday I spent some time with a friend.
+<p>Yesterday I spent some time with a friend.
 I took a few photographs of a place I often went to as a child, Blue Springs State park.
 Everything there looked smaller than I remember.
 As a child, places seem huge, and I have fond memories of summers spent in Clio, Alabama, and my aunt would carry my cousins and me there often.

 I reflected on this couple I watched at the springs earlier.
 They were interesting because they seemed disconnected from the world.
 Not concerned with what others thought of them.
 Married with a pack of kids, they closely supervised.
 One had a bass tattooed on his back, his wife a gun with her husband’s and her name wrapped around it.
 If I’m radically honest about how life has meaning, I can conclude a simple life is better.